 Raymond School District's Transportation Policies are designed to promote the safety and well-being of all students riding buses to and from school.
 Our transportation guidelines also apply to field trips and co-curricular trips.
-The Raymond School District is not responsible for students are bus stops.
-The following section outlines expectations of student behavior.
+The Raymond School District is not responsible for students at bus stops.
+Please reference policies EEA and EEA-R, Student Transportation Services, available on the District website or at any school.